 Peer groups accomplish the kind of deep learning that turns employees into talent.
 They help members solve problems, save them from reinventing wheels, and amplify their knowledge and networks.
 This is why almost 100,000 CEOs pay $5,000 – 10,000/year for groups like Young President’s Organization, Entrepreneur’s Organization, or Vistage.
 Moreover, peer groups become something like workout buddies that help members overcome obstacles, stick with a program, and sustain change.
 Weight Watchers and Alcoholics Anonymous are famous examples.
 More than 25,000 Lean In circles have sprung up in the past three years.

 When a group jells, it scratches the itch for meaningful, deep, connection.
 And this need is at an all-time high.
 David Brooks summarized two surveys that show that in 1985 we averaged three really close friends, but by 2004 that number dropped to two.
 Even though we are linked to more people than ever, we are increasingly isolated.
 Confiding in a group of peers is fulfilling even as it is worthwhile.
-It can connect friendship, learning, and earning.
+It can connect friendship, learning, and financial earning.